MICHAEL MURRAYGuitar Teacher and Performer

 -Be prepared.
 There is nothing that will destroy your confidence more than not being adequately prepared.
 How to adequately prepare is another article in itself but use whatever methods you can to increase your knowledge and memorization of the pieces you are playing.
 The university in Canada I attended had a very demanding academic program and unlike many institutions made little allowance for the amount of time performance students had to practice nor did they lower their performance requirements.
 Thus, the performance students had to complete the same academic courses as the history, theory and composition students who did not have to spend hours each day practicing.
 While I do appreciate the knowledge I attained in music history and theory at this university, the result was that I often had inadequate time to prepare concerts as well as I would have liked.
 I went in to each concert knowing there were some weak spots and hoping I could smooth them over.
 Later, when I studied in a European system in which performance was given priority and the academic requirements were relatively light, I was amazed at how much better I could perform given adequate practice time.
 Needless to say my stage fright was significantly reduced and my positive concert experiences greatly increased my confidence in my playing.

 -Have the correct attitude.
 Do not think of stage fright as an unusual condition, it is very common and natural.
 Do not judge yourself on your performance, a bad performance does not make you a bad person or a failure.
 Do not put undue pressure on yourself, a poor performance is not the end of the world.
-As distasteful as it may be to us as artists, the majority of the audience doesn't notice our mistakes and even if they do, most of them have forgotten our performance within a week whether or not it was good or bad.
+As artists we often think each mistake is a tragedy but the majority of the audience doesn’t notice our mistakes and even if they do, most of them have forgotten our performance within a week whether or not it was good or bad.
 Remember sharing music is a wonderful thing and should be a positive experience for both the performer and the audience.
 Despite this there is also a certain amount of healthy apathy that I find increases the more confident I get in my performing abilities.
-This is basically the atitude that if I don't play a certain piece well tonight I will play it better in the next concert.
+This is basically the atitude that if I don’t play a certain piece well tonight I will play it better in the next concert.
 In other words, even though I want to perform well every evening, if a piece or a concert does not go as well as I would like it is not going to ruin my confidence.
 If a performer plays 10 good concerts then a poor concert on the 11th try should not ruin his confidence.
-If you look at the good penalty shot takers in soccer (or any other high pressure situation in sport), the best shooters are those that have had success in the past and are thus confident but who also don't exert extra pressure on themselves by thinking the world will end if they miss.
+If you look at the good penalty shot takers in soccer (or any other high pressure situation in sport), the best shooters are those that have had success in the past and are thus confident but who also don’t exert extra pressure on themselves by thinking the world will end if they miss.
 Even the best player will miss occasionally but they succeed so often because they are confident and remain calm under pressure.

 -Remember that replacing your negative sub-conscious feelings about performing will take time.
 A good yardstick is that for each poor performance you have had in the past, you will probably need 3 or 4 good performances in the future to replace the negative impression gained from the poor performance with a positive impression that will boost your confidence.